County Migration Data From IRS Tax Returns

-Numbers of tax exemptions claimed can be used to approximate numbers of residents moving to or from a county.
+Exemptions claimed on tax returns are used to approximate numbers of residents moving to or from a county.
 Tax returns serve as a proxy for numbers of households.
 Aggregate totals for adjusted gross income are also shown.
 Of course, the IRS data is not without its limitations, most notably that not all people file tax returns.

 The IRS bases its reported figures on address changes on individual income tax returns over consecutive years.
-This dataset is not directly comparable to prior years, in part because of a few recent methodological changes.
+This dataset is not directly comparable to years prior to 2011 because of a few recent methodological changes.
 The IRS reports that its migration figures are now based off an entire year of data, instead of a partial year.
 A different process for matching tax returns is also now used, yielding greater numbers of matching returns.

 Last Updated: Oct.
 12, 2017